Skillet Chicken Recipes With Chicken Thighs - The Nibble Webzine Of Food Adventures Skillet Chicken Recipes With Chicken Thighs

 2. HEAT 2 tablespoons of olive oil (more as needed) in a cast iron skillet over high heat.
 Add the chicken thighs skin side down.
 After 3 minutes, decrease the heat to medium high and cook the chicken for another 12 minutes.
 After another 5 minutes…

 3. ADD enough cherry tomatoes to fill in the gaps between the thighs and rearrange the chicken as needed to make sure all the tomatoes are getting equal heat.
-Add a few sprigs of thyme and the garlic.
+Add the garlic and a few sprigs of thyme.
 When the 12 minutes is up…

 4. USE a spoon to roll the tomatoes around in the chicken drippings, flip the thighs skin side up and transfer the skillet to the oven.
 Cook for another 13 minutes.